DiamondLightSource/ulims-json-schemas/docs/readme.md

 This document starts with introduction for people new to JSON schema.
-It explains adding a schema to the repository and links to some tutorials.
+It explains adding a schema to the repository via automatic and advanced methods.
 If you have not contributed previously the setup at the end of this page maybe required.

 ## New to JSON schema